Hashimoto’s disease

 What is Hashimoto’s disease?

 Hashimoto’s disease, also known as Hashimoto’s thyroiditis, chronic lymphocytic thyroiditis and chronic autoimmune thyroiditis, is an autoimmune condition where the immune system mistakenly targets the thyroid gland.
-Over time, this immune activity can reduce the gland’s ability to produce sufficient thyroid hormones.
+Over time, this immune-mediated damage reduces the thyroid's ability to produce T4 and T3, progressively leading to hypothyroidism.

 Symptoms of Hashimoto’s disease